5 Ways to Pitch Innovative Ideas

 Find out what kinds of things do and don’t work.

 If leaders still aren’t receptive to your suggestions, career experts suggest getting clarity about what they hoped for when they hired you, and what they want you to offer.
-You may have to come to terms with the fact that the organization thinks it wants to change, but just isn’t ready for action.
+You may have to come to terms with the fact that the organization thinks it wants to change, but just isn’t ready to.